ddrdushy/Nodejs_Learning/README.md

 ### 05-Nov-2016
   the final episode of the course is covered some environment setup with webstrom editor for node development. this course will continue with `Node.js Web Apps with Express` to create a chat application using `node.js`.
+### 06-Nov-2016
+  started to working on the chat application creation using `express.js`. created the server and installed bootstrap.
+Added the `index.html` and custom css file to the application.